victorinfosec/my-gui-port-scanner/README.md

 # my-gui-port-scanner
 Small GUI port scanner :
 - Use Nmap to discover service on open port.
+- Generate Bash an Python reverse shell with your ip
+- Hash identifier
 ```bash
 pip install -r requirements.txt
 ```